cuba-platform/ldap-addon/README.md

 The LDAP component provides means to process custom rules defined programmatically.
 These rules can be created only by adding new classes to the classpath of your application.
-These classes should be implemented as Spring beans and should be provided with the @LdapMatchingRule annotation.
+These classes should be implemented as Spring beans and provided with the @LdapMatchingRule annotation.
 Custom rules can be viewed from the application UI, however, they cannot be configured or amended there.

 One of the advantages of custom rules is that they allow specifying additional conditions not related to LDAP attributes or schema.
 The example of a custom rule is provided below.

 ```java
 @Component